frederic-perez/AmE-dictionary/data/idioms.md

 __dog__ A pint bottle (470ml) of liquor; thus _short dog_, a half-pint bottle. _Short dogs of bonded bourbon._
 __dog-and-pony show__ :two::hammer: (dog and pony show)
 __dog-eat-dog__ _adj_ :three: A very competitive situation in which people will do anything to survive and be successful, even if it harms other people. _It is not dog-eat-dog here._
+__dogfood__ _v_ To test a company’s product by having its employees use it in their regular workday.
 __doggone it__ :two::hammer:
 __doggone__ A mild substitution for “goddamn” or “damn.” _I have so much doggone homework tonight, ugh._ _I can’t believe we lost that doggone game._
 __dole out__